n8n-io/n8n-docs/docs/user-management/saml.md

 1. In n8n, go to **Settings** > **Authentication**. n8n shows a list of single sign-on options.
 1. Set **SAML 2.0** to **Activated**.
 You can't use SAML and LDAP at the same time.
 1. Make a note of the n8n **Redirect URL** and **Entity ID**.
-1. Set up SAML with your IdP.
+1. Set up SAML with your IdP (identity provider).
 You need the redirect URL and entity ID.
 You may also need an email address and name for the IdP user.
-1. Download the metadata XML from your IdP.
+1. After completing setup in your IdP, download the metadata XML from your IdP.
 1. In n8n, copy the raw XML into **Identity Provider Settings**.

 ### Setup guidance for common IdPs